 Art and the Environment Explore the ways in which artists draw on natural and urban environments to dialogue with issues of industrialization, globalization, and place.

 Art and Writing Investigate the creative and critical aspects of art and writing to address their descriptive, reflective, and analytical possibilities.
 Or consider ways that writing has been used as a visual and narrative art form across cultures and centuries.

 Careers in Art Museums Analyze our exhibitions through the lens of the multiple professional roles that contribute to their execution.

-Expanding Narratives Participate in in-depth conversations about objects in our collection that challenge mainstream narratives about a variety of issues.
+Expanding Narratives Participate in in-depth conversations about objects in our collections that challenge mainstream narratives.

 Feminisms Critically investigate exhibitions and works of art through the lens of feminist critique.

 Methods of Inquiry in an Art Museum Experience different methods for observing, analyzing, and interpreting works of art, and connect these approaches to methodologies across disciplines.

 Want to create a specially themed tour for your students?
 Whether you are teaching Women’s History or Museum Studies, we’re happy to work with you one-on-one to develop a customized tour that meets your academic goals.